 Talking to schools about bullying

-Schools have a legal duty to prevent bullying and keep children safe, but how you approach the school about a bullying situation can make a big difference.
+Schools have a legal duty to prevent bullying and keep children safe.
+The way in which you approach the school about a bullying situation can make a big difference.
 Stay calm and remember the goal is for the bullying behaviour to stop.

 1. Understand the school policies

 Read up on the school’s complaints procedure and their behaviour and anti-bullying policies.
 Schools are legally required to let parents see these policies.